 |AP CPU Load||The CPU Utilisation / Load on that AP, as a percentage|

 - Makes all the above information available through the Details page for individual APs, drawing graphics for traffic load (utilisation), client device count, CPU utilisation, signal, congestion and availability (on the Access Point Health chart)

 - Feeds this information through the alerting engine to generate alerts when any metric goes outside the prescribed limits (which can be set at a folder or location level)

 - Shows the status of APs via heat tiles on the Status Heat Tiles page (Access Points will show under location tiles and can be associated to service tiles also)

-- Shows this information in strip charts on both the Status Heat Tiles and Reporting pages
+- Shows this information in strip charts on the Reporting pages

 - Summarises this information in Reporting